15+ Stunning Employee Feedback Statistics 2023 Demographic, Engagement, Frequency and Benefits

-- 43% of highly-engaged workers receive feedback at least once per week.
+- 43% of highly engaged workers receive feedback at least once per week.

 General Employee Feedback Statistics

-Managers are often surprised to find how vital employee appreciation, recognition, and feedback is.
+Managers are often surprised to find how vital employee appreciation, recognition, and feedback are.
 Additionally, feedback creates a constructive, productive, and positive environment that encourages everyone to grow.
 These statistics show the potential impact that employee feedback can have on your organization.

 #1.
 Only 1% of workers who received positive feedback said they were actively disengaged compared to the 40% who did not receive feedback.